Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Wait for takeoff and read the history strip

-Round opens, plane lifts, counter starts climbing from 1.00x.
-The top strip shows the last ten-plus crash points with colour coding: green for 2x and above, amber for 1.5x to 2x, red for instant crashes.
-The strip is information only, past crashes have zero predictive value, but it does show you how the distribution is behaving in the current session.
+Round opens, plane lifts off, counter starts at 1.00x.
+The top strip shows the last ten to fifteen crash points colour-coded: green for 2x and above, amber for 1.5x to 2x, red for short crashes.
+The strip is information only, past crashes do not predict the next one, but it shows you how the distribution is behaving in the current session.

 5. 05

-The Cash Out button is live any moment the plane is on screen.
-Your stake multiplies by the counter reading at the millisecond of the tap.
-Miss the window and the round resolves with a full loss.
-This is the entire game in one sentence.
+The Cash Out button is live as long as the plane is on screen.
+Your stake gets multiplied by the counter reading at the millisecond of the tap.
+Miss the window and the round resolves as a full loss.
+That is the entire game in one sentence.

 Every step in this walkthrough works identically in the demo client linked above.
-Rehearse Auto Collect timing there before moving to real stakes.
+Rehearse Auto Collect timing there before bringing the same plan to real money.

 Quick answer

 Aero does not ship provably fair cryptography, which is an important distinction from Aviator.
-What Aero does ship is a standard random number generator audited by iTech Labs over a large statistical sample.
-That audit is the same fairness model most licensed online slots rely on, a trust chain through a regulator and an independent lab, without the per-round self-verification that SHA-based crash games offer.
+What Aero does ship is a standard random number generator audited by iTech Labs across a large statistical sample.
+That is the same fairness model most licensed slots rely on: a trust chain through regulator plus independent lab, without the per-round self-verification that crash games built on hash commits offer.

 Crash games sit on a fairness spectrum.
-At one end is a title like Aviator, where every round is cryptographically committed before bets close and any player can recompute the crash point afterwards using published seeds.
-At the other end is an unregulated game with neither a crypto layer nor an independent audit.
-Aero is in the middle tier: audited by iTech Labs, not self-verifiable per round.
+At one end is a title like Aviator, where every round is cryptographically committed before bets close and any player can recompute the crash point afterwards from published seeds.
+At the other end are unregulated games with neither cryptography nor audit.
+Aero sits in the middle: audited by iTech Labs, not self-verifiable per round.

-What the iTech Labs certification guarantees: the RNG passes statistical randomness tests, and the long-run RTP matches the 95% to 95.9% disclosure.
-What it does not guarantee: that you can prove any specific round was clean after the fact.
-That second property is only available via the provably fair model, and Upgaming has not shipped it.
-For most players the audit tier is enough, in the same way slot players trust their games without asking for seed reveals.
-If you specifically want open-math verification, Aviator is the game to pick.
+What the iTech Labs certification guarantees: the RNG passes randomness tests and the long-run RTP matches the disclosed 95 to 95.9% band.
+What it does not guarantee: that you can prove on your own that a specific round was untouched.
+That second property only exists in the provably fair model, and Upgaming has not shipped it.
+For most players, the audit model is enough, the same way they trust licensed slots without asking for seed reveals.
+If open mathematical verification matters to you specifically, Aviator is the game that offers it.

 Straight answer

-Technically, no, Aero is not rigged. iTech Labs has audited Upgaming's RNG and the game has been operating under licensed casino lobbies since August 2023 with no credible rigging claims on record.
-What Aero does not let you do, and what Aviator lets you do, is verify an individual round yourself using seed values.
-The trust model is weaker than Aviator's, but it is the same one applied to most licensed slots.
+Technically yes, with a caveat: Aero is not rigged, and iTech Labs has audited Upgaming's RNG.
+What Aero does not do, and Aviator does, is let you verify an individual round on your own using seed values.
+It is a weaker trust model than Aviator's, but it is the same one applied across most licensed slots.

-Upgaming's RNG has passed the randomness and distribution tests iTech Labs runs on millions of sample outputs. iTech Labs is one of the three auditors whose stamp is accepted by UKGC, MGA, and other top-tier regulators.
+Upgaming's generator passed the randomness and distribution tests iTech Labs runs across millions of samples. iTech Labs is one of the three auditors whose stamp is accepted by UKGC, MGA, and top-tier regional equivalents.

-Industry peers voted Aero Best Crash Game at Sigma Europe 2023.
-Not a regulator audit, but a signal from people who ship these games that the product is considered well-built within the sector.
+The industry voted Aero best crash game at Sigma Europe 2023.
+It does not replace a regulator audit, but it is a signal from people who ship these games that the product is considered well-built within the sector.

-Upgaming does not claim Aero is provably fair anywhere in their material.
+Upgaming nowhere in their material claims Aero is provably fair.
 That matters: the game is not selling a cryptographic promise it cannot keep.
-The absence of a claim is its own honesty signal.
+The absence of that promise is its own honesty signal.

-• The 4 to 5% edge is public, not hidden
+• The 4 to 5% edge is disclosed, not hidden

-The house edge is the 4.1% to 5% gap implied by the 95% to 95.9% RTP band, and it is disclosed in the in-game info panel.
-The long-run cost to the player is visible on the box; no algorithmic gimmick changes it.
+The house edge is the 4.1 to 5% gap implied by the 95 to 95.9% RTP band, and it is published in the in-game info panel.
+The long-run cost to the player is visible on the box, no algorithmic trick changes it.

 The honest critique of Aero is not that it cheats.
 It is that the fairness layer is audit-based rather than cryptographic.
-If you have been playing Aviator specifically because you can open any finished round in a verifier and confirm the math, Aero does not offer that capability.
-If you treat RNG audits the way you treat a licensed slot's audit, good enough, Aero is in that same tier and has been since launch.
+If you played Aviator specifically because you could open any finished round in a verifier and confirm the math, Aero does not deliver that capability.
+If you accept RNG audits the way you accept a licensed slot's audit, Aero is in that same tier and has been since launch.

-Two Bets in Aero: Aviator's Dual Bet under a new name
+Two Bets: Aviator's Dual Bet under another name

 Upgaming calls it Two Bets, Spribe calls it Dual Bet, the Stake originals ecosystem calls it Double Bet on some titles.
 Structurally it is the same primitive: two independent stakes in the same round, each with its own amount and its own auto-collect target.
-Aero's panel is clean, the second bet opens inline next to the first, the two bet counters run simultaneously, and Auto Collect is set per leg.
+Aero's panel is clean, the second bet opens inline next to the first, the two counters run simultaneously, and Auto Collect is set per leg.
 It is not Upgaming's invention, but the execution is the category standard.
-The two panels below show a realistic split.
+Two panels below run a realistic split.

 Leg 1, safe $5.00